About Alicia Patterson

 • Navigating divorce, relationships with adult children, family issues related to health challenges, and more.

-I hold years of extensive training to support my orientation in this work.
-I complete at least one training per year.
-My training includes EMDR, Holistic Pelvic Care, Dialectical Behavioral Therapy, ACT (Acceptance and Commitment Therapy), Attachment & Birth Psychology, Motivational Interviewing, Gestalt, Solution Focused Brief Therapy (SFBT), Sexuality & Intimacy work via AASECT sex therapists, Family Systems, Multi-Cultural Competency, and more.
-I am also a licensed massage therapist in addition to possessing a counseling license.
-In addition to the trainings above, I draw on psychodynamic therapy, AEDP (Accelerated Experiential Dynamic Psychotherapy), The Gottman Method, Neurobiology & Polyvagal Theory, Transpersonal & Depth Psychology, Ancestry & Lineage work, and more.
+I hold years of extensive training and continue to invest in training and education every year.
+I’m trained in EMDR, Holistic Pelvic Care, Dialectical Behavioral Therapy, ACT (Acceptance and Commitment Therapy), Attachment Theory & Birth Psychology, Motivational Interviewing, Gestalt & parts work, Solution Focused Brief Therapy (SFBT), Sexuality & Intimacy work via AASECT sex therapists, Family Systems, Suicide Assessment & Prevention, Multi-Cultural Competency, Psychedelic Assisted Psychotherapy, Family Systems, Clinical Supervision, and more.
+I am a licensed massage therapist as well as a licensed professional counselor.
+In addition to the trainings above, I draw on psychodynamic therapy, AEDP (Accelerated Experiential Dynamic Psychotherapy), The Gottman Method, Neurobiology & Polyvagal Theory, Transpersonal & Depth Psychology, Ancestry & Lineage work, Brainspotting, Cranial Sacral therapy, and more.
 I also offer Ketamine Assisted Psychotherapy & psychedelic integration support.

 My work with couples evolved naturally from my focus on women’s health work.
-The women I was seeing eventually would ask about bringing their partners in to hear my thoughts about couples work, how to address the nuances of long-term relationships / dating, monogamy and more.
-I enjoy working with couples and find the deepening of relationships a beautiful and stabilizing force in a world that continues to feel uncertain for many.
+The women I was seeing eventually would ask about bringing their partners in to hear my thoughts about couples work, how to address the nuances of long-term relationships / dating, attachment & bonding, monogamy, marriage, and life planning.
+I enjoy working with couples and find the deepening of relationships a beautiful and stabilizing force in a world that continues to feel uncertain.

-Working with mothers, child-free women, women who are seeking partnership, women and men who are seeking help with parenting and the modern-day struggles that come with it is a needed and helpful addition to women’s work.
+Working with mothers, child-free women, women who are seeking partnership, couples who are seeking help with parenting and the modern-day struggles that come with it is a needed and helpful addition to women’s work.
 Women are the center of their personal and familial universe, and when they are well, the system can more easily thrive.
+I also enjoy offering family sessions and have seen incredible fruits for women and their families when adults invest in the evolving parent-child relationship into adulthood.

 When I’m Not In The Office